hiteshtripathi/Python-Learnings/Python-Basics/Read.md

-This repository consists of python practice sessions.
+This repository consists of basics of python programmings, fundamental concepts and practice sessions.